tcet-opensource/Version-Control-Workshop/README.md

 This repository is designed to help you get started with version control using Git and GitHub.
 Whether you're a beginner or looking to refresh your knowledge, we've got you covered.

+> [!NOTE]
+> # Why no PRs are merged?
+> There are few reasons why no PRs are merged to the main branch
+> ### Key Issues
+> - Base Branch Mismatch: All the submitted PRs are created with the main branch as the base.
+While this is a common practice, it can lead to problems when multiple contributors are working on different features simultaneously.
+> - Merge Conflicts: Due to the base branch mismatch, when a PR is merged, it can cause merge conflicts with other pending PRs.
+These conflicts occur because the main branch has changed since the other PRs were created, making it difficult or impossible to automatically merge the changes.
+> ### Understanding the Problem
+> - When you fork a repository and make changes in your local branch, you're working on a snapshot of the original repository at the time you forked it.
+Meanwhile, the original repository (upstream) continues to evolve as other contributors merge their changes.
+> ## Here's what happens:
+> - You fork the repository and create a branch based on the main branch.
+> - You make changes and submit a PR to the original repository's main branch.
+> - Before your PR is reviewed or merged, another PR gets merged into the main branch.
+> - Now, your PR is based on an outdated version of the main branch, causing a merge conflict.
+> ## Solution
+> -  Keep Your Fork Updated: Regularly synchronize your fork with the upstream repository using `git pull upstream main`.
+>   This ensures that your fork's main branch stays up-to-date with the latest changes.
+> - Rebase Your Branch: Before submitting a PR or after updating your fork, rebase your feature branch onto the latest main:
+>   ```bash
+>   git checkout feature/your-branch
+>   git rebase origin/main
+>   ```
+>   This applies your changes on top of the latest main, reducing the likelihood of merge conflicts.
+> - Branch Management: Create a new branch for each feature, bug fix, or task you're working on.
+>   Use descriptive branch names like `feature/add-login`, `bugfix/fix-memory-leak`, or `docs/update-readme`.
+>   This keeps your changes isolated and makes it easier to manage conflicts.

 ## What is Git and GitHub?

 **Git** is a distributed version control system that helps you track changes in your project's source code over time.
 It allows multiple contributors to collaborate on a project efficiently.